Choosing Hardware, OS & Location for Ethereum staking

 2. Create a bootable USB Stick with the Ubuntu Server distribution image

-Install Ubuntu Server OS to your your node
+Install Ubuntu Server OS to your node

 2. Turn on the PC while pressing F11 key to load boot selection.
 If loaded, select your USB stick